kachi9833/Kachi/_posts/2021-01-06-Maldoc-Cheatsheet.md

 6. `Private Declare Function WINAPIFUNC Lib DLLNAME`

 ## oleid

-Oleid are use to analyze characteristics of the Document
+Oleid are use to analyze characteristics of the document.

 ```
 remnux@siftworkstation: ~/Work